Learn from my mistakes: rent an RV before buying one.

 My husband and I’d never stepped foot in an RV before we decided to buy one.

-This is crazy, right?
+This sounds crazy, right?
 I agree.
-There is a better way to do this (and I wished I’d known about it), which is to rent an RV before buying one.
+There is a better way to do this that I wish I would have known about: rent an RV before buying one.

 Renting an RV is the one thing we wish we’d done before buying our Class A RV.